FEASTorg/CRUMBS/docs/linux-wire-install.md

 1. Verify the installation

+If successful you should see the path to the installed linux_wireConfig.cmake under /usr/local/lib/cmake/linux_wire.

+Run this command to verify:

 ```sh
 cmake --find-package -DNAME=linux_wire -DCOMPILER_ID=GNU -DLANGUAGE=C -DMODE=EXIST
 ```

-If successful you should see the path to the installed linux_wireConfig.cmake under /usr/local/lib/cmake/linux_wire.
+> should print: `"linux_wire found."`

 ## Local build (developer workflow)